jukod/jukod.github.io/README.md

 [NCPC (Nordic Collegiate Programming Contest)](#preparing-for-the-ncpc) and related computer programming contests and competitions.

+All students from the
-All JTH students are welcome to participate in the group.
+[Computer Science Engineering] programme are welcome to participate in the group.
 Please [contact us] to join in the studies or enter a team in the NCPC ([g-join-jukod@groups.ju.se]) or come to one of our upcoming meetups.